 Bachelor of Arts (Hons.), Contemporary Studies and English, 2011

-In particular, don’t tell the people at Stratford that she isn’t a “name”.
-Hannah was one of eight playwrights chosen from across the country for the prestigious Playwrights Retreat in the fall of 2016.
-Hannah began work on a four act play about Sarah Bernhardt there.
+In the fall of 2016 Hannah was one of eight playwrights chosen from across the country for the prestigious Playwrights Retreat where she began work on a four-act play about Sarah Bernhardt.
 It’s a story “about heartache and ambition and what we stand to lose when we try to gain as much as we can,” she says.
 But it is also a story that “deeply investigates gender, women’s power and genius.”

 That is a powerful theme in Hannah’s life as an artist and as an advocate.
 Before heading off to Stratford Hannah launched LACE Productions.
 It is a film and theatre collective that uses, as Hannah says, “art to tackle what it means to be a woman on the planet and to promote social change.”
 The company’s first production, a play Hannah wrote, is called The Unbelievers.
-It is the first live production to tackle the torture, the sexual slavery and the sheer ugliness of the Yazidi genocide in northern Iraq by ISIS.
-It tells the story of a Yazidi woman imprisoned by ISIS who shares a cell with a female conflict journalist.
+It was the first live production to tackle the torture, the sexual slavery and the sheer ugliness of the Yazidi genocide in northern Iraq by ISIS.